PauloRutkoski/TestBlog/README.md

 **Populate the database with seed data with relationships which includes posts and authors.
 This can help you to quickly start testing the website.**

-**Note** : The posts and authors are automatically created by [Faker](https://faker.readthedocs.io/en/master/).With Lorem Ipsum texts and titles, random images and random authors' names.
+**Note** : The posts and authors are automatically created by [Faker](https://faker.readthedocs.io/en/master/).
+With Lorem Ipsum texts and titles, random images and random authors' names.

 Open the AuthorTableSeeder and PostTableSeeder set the property values as per your requirement